Policy Work in Ohio

 America now has the challenge and the opportunity to reinvent how we generate, transport, store and use our electric power.
 Ohio has always been an innovative and energy-rich state.
 Our geographic location puts us right at the center of opportunities to help meet the growing and changing needs of Americans while demonstrating leadership to ensure a prosperous, clean and secure energy future.

 We see unprecedented opportunities to advance clean energy policies at the federal and state levels.
 Clean energy can cost-effectively address climate change, reduce health risks to people and create a more reliable energy sector.
 We support policies to increase energy efficiency, spur growth in renewable energy and enhance technology.
-We oppose current efforts to weaken the state’s energy efficiency and renewable energy portfolio standards, as well as the restrictive wind setback regulations that have prevented new wind farm development in Ohio.
+We oppose the recently-passed House Bill 6 which weakened the state’s energy efficiency and renewable energy portfolio standards, as well as the restrictive wind setback regulations that have prevented new wind farm development in Ohio.

 PROTECTING LAND AND WATER